goodguyry/dotfiles/README.md

 **Filename:** `~/.dotfiles.local`

-`.dotfiles.local` is used to add Git author information, as well as any other extraneous functionality (aliases, functions, prompts, etc.) without committing that information to the repo.
+`.dotfiles.local` is used to add Git author information without committing that information to the repo.

-`init`, will prompt for Git author information and create `.dotfiles.local` if it doesn't already exist.
+`init` will prompt for Git author information and create `.dotfiles.local` if it doesn't already exist.

 Add [Git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) by placing them in `.dotfiles.local` in the following format to ensure settings are not overwritten by future updates.